fkhadra/dotfiles/README.md

 # Dotfiles

 My dotfiles for quick settings.
+For the moment the script work only for debian like distrib(debian, mint, ubuntu...).

 ## How to use